TanmayKumar-EngStud/React-Frontend-Kickstart/README.md

 7. Redux's storage has two data sections which are having all the general/ideal reducers inside it.
 8. Directories are organized before hand in such a way that it will be easy to scale at the time of project creation.
 9. In every repository I will add more readme files, which will guide in understanding the uniformity and will also help you in maintaining it.
+10. Fontawesome version 6.2.0 is added, you can directly use all the free fontawesome icons.

 ### Cons: